The House of the Rising Sun chords

 - Here is one of the popular patterns for the Am pentatonic scale

 - Time Signature: 4/4 or 12/8 or 6/8... consider the following:

-Please Note: The chart represents 'cut time', written as 2/2 (2 half-note/minim notes per bar) which is clearly played by the notes in the bass clef.
-4/4 time signature is discussed here to show each set of triplets clearly as 1beat.
+Please Note: The chart represents 'common time', written as 4/4 (4 quarter-notes per bar) which is discussed here to show each set of triplets clearly as 1beat.

 We have used the 6/8 time in our song sheet for simplicity with 1 chord change per bar.

 - Using a Metronome or click track: